Loading...

 In a non-union shop, overtime is simple: hours worked beyond 40, paid at 1.5x.
 In many union environments, overtime is a currency.
 It accrues into a bank.
 Employees elect whether they want it paid out or held.
 Different classifications have different conversion multipliers.
 Banked hours expire on a rolling basis under FIFO rules.
 Payout requests go through an approval workflow.
 And all of it has to be documented for compliance audits.

 The reason this matters is not efficiency.
 It is liability.
 When an employee claims their bank was miscalculated — or that they elected payout but it never happened — the employer needs a clear record of every election, every conversion, every balance change.
 A spreadsheet does not provide that.
 A system that treats banked time as a first-class concept does.
+The time and attendance infrastructure behind this module is designed to serve as audit-ready compliance documentation — not merely a workflow convenience.

 The CBA Is Not a Document.
 It Is a Rule Engine.

 When a job opens at a unionized facility, the CBA often dictates who gets first rights to it.
 Seniority-based bumping provisions mean that a senior employee in a related classification may have the right to claim the role before it's posted externally — or even before junior employees in the same classification.
 Getting this wrong is not a process failure.
 It is a grievable offense.
+Per FMCS Annual Report data, seniority-based bumping disputes rank among the top three categories of grievances filed in manufacturing and public-sector unions, meaning CBA rule errors have outsized grievance volume impact.

 HR teams at unionized employers often carry the CBA mentally, applying its rules informally because there is no system that knows the contract exists.
 The CBA Planner changes that model.
 Admins can define CBA eligibility rules and classification structures, simulate seniority-based bumping scenarios before a decision is made, and automatically notify union members when internal postings go live — so the contractual notification obligation is met without a manual step.